 In certain parts of the world or at specific times during the year, the weather is usually too hot and not friendly.
-During this period, it can be very frustrating when you finally get home, and your cooling system is not doing quite as much as you want to soothe you.
+During this period, it can be very frustrating when you finally get home and your cooling system is not doing quite as much as you want to soothe you.

 In addition to this, global warming is causing climates to become even harsher on the skin.
-Day in, day out, people are experiencing the effects of our unhealthy decisions as humans.
+Day in and day out, people are experiencing the effects of our unhealthy decisions as humans.
 During times like this, you wish you had something that could be helpful in terms of, at least, maintaining a comfortable temperature.

 Top 5 Best Portable Air Conditioners

 Black & Decker is an American corporation, and the model BPACT08WT 8,000 BTU Portable Air Conditioner with Remote Control is one of their products.
 You will enjoy your home climate with it.
 This unit not only cools but also can dehumidify the air.
 This Black & Decker device highlights easy-to-use electronic controls, remote control, and many necessary and usable features.
 It is also perfect for bedrooms because it is quiet and won’t disturb you while you sleep.
 In addition, casters will help you to move quickly.
 Read the full Black & Decker BPACT08WT Portable Air Conditioner review here.

 2. EdgeStar Extreme Cool 12,000 BTU Portable Air Conditioner